tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 3/27/2021 at 12:00 AM*
+*Updated 3/28/2021 at 12:00 AM*
-### Which of these places is known for art auctions?
+### If a ring has the number 925 stamped into it, it is most likely made of what material?
 <details>
 <summary>
-Shelby's
+platinum
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Nickleby's
+gold
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Gatsby's
+steel
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Sotheby's
+silver
 </summary>

 :heavy_check_mark: *Correct!*